 Program areas at IRC

 In Africa, the IRC worked in 20 countries to respond to new and ongoing crises in the region.
-In East Africa, including Ethiopia, Kenya, Somalia, Sudan, South Sudan, Uganda, Yemen, and Zimbabwe, the IRC provided lifesaving aid in response to conflict and during periods of severe drought, and strengthened health, water, and sanitation systems throughout the region.
+In East Africa, including Ethiopia, Kenya, Somalia, Sudan, South Sudan, Uganda, and Zimbabwe, the IRC provided lifesaving aid in response to conflict and during periods of severe drought, and strengthened health, water, and sanitation systems throughout the region.
 In North and West Africa, including Burkina Faso, Cameroon, Chad, Cote D Ivoire, Liberia, Libya, Mali, Niger, Nigeria, and Sierra Leone, the IRC strengthened health systems and additionally implemented programs to protect vulnerable populations, particularly women and children.
 The IRC in the Great Lakes region, in Burundi, Central African Republic, the DR Congo, and Tanzania, worked with local and national partners to help rebuild communities impacted by violence, and put in place rapid response mechanisms to provide lifesaving support to those in need.